qikelink/peersurf/README.md

 - **Payment Processing** - SAFE multisig integration for automated payments
 - **SPE Dashboards** - Tools for opportunity posting and contributor management
 - **Seasonal Leaderboards** - Competition cycles that reset to encourage new contributors and create social awareness
-- **AI Integration** - Smart chatbot for opportunity discovery and Livepeer documentation assistance
+- **AI Integration** - Smart chatbot for opportunity discovery and Blockchain documentation assistance
 - **Persona-Based Experience** - User categorization for personalized content and targeted newsletters

 ## 🏗️ Architecture